porsche-design-system/porsche-design-system/README.md

 * Run `./docker.sh run-build`

 ### Deploy
-_It's a job exclusively for the CI/CD pipeline, that's why it won't be executable locally._
+_It's a job exclusively for the CI/CD pipeline, that's why it should not be executed locally._
 * Switch to __project root directory__
 * Run `./docker.sh run-deploy`

+### Slack
+_It's a job exclusively for the CI/CD pipeline, that's why it should not be executed locally._
+* Switch to __project root directory__
+* Run `./docker.sh run-slack`

 ## Dependency updates
 Every week, we update our npm packages: